Waterman Flex-Wing: Design and development

 Apart from its wing-flexing mechanism and landing skid, photographs show the Flex-Wing was typical for its time.
-The low wing was essentially rectangular in plan and the fuselage flat-sided, with its five-cylinder radial engine mounted in the nose.
+The low wing was essentially rectangular in plan and the fuselage was flat-sided, with its five-cylinder radial engine mounted in the nose.
 Originally this was a 125 hp Kinner B-5 but by the autumn of 1930 this had been replaced by the new 190 hp Kinner C-5.
-In the latter form the aircraft was known as the W-1.
+In its latter form the aircraft was known as the W-1.
 The pilot's enclosed cockpit was ahead of the wing leading edge with the cabin behind it lit by three windows on each side, two for each passenger, and accessed by a port side door.
-The fuselage tapered strongly to the conventional tail.
-Its fin was had a cropped triangular profile and was braced to the tailplane, mounted on top of the fuselage.
+The fuselage tapered strongly toward the conventional tail.
+Its fin had a cropped triangular profile and was braced to the tailplane, mounted on top of the fuselage.
 There was a full, rounded and balanced rudder.